 That is the most important advice we can give you in this area.
 In your decision-making process, you can use all the available data, for example, FPL points, goals, assists, or clean sheets from previous seasons.

-3. Selecting a starting XI every gameweek
+3. Selecting a starting XI and a captain every gameweek

 Before the deadline of every gameweek, you have to pick starting 11 from your 15 points squad.
 And only these 11 starting players will score you points in that gameweek.
 Your 11 selected players have to be in eligible formation.
 We recommend 442 or 433, as they are very balanced.
 You can change your formation by subbing in your bench players.